The Essenes

 KEEPERS of the LIGHT and the WAY

 All Essene would view themselves as Sons of Light, keepers of the ‘light of truth’.
 Later, the continuation of this theme in the New Testament, as in “…but was sent to bear witness to that light, That was the true light which gives light to every man,” Jn.
-1.8-9 –all lead to the basic Essenic vision of Messiah who is the light of God, shining forth in purity, which in their view should not be denied by or to any Jew. “… true light which gives light to every man,” denotes that not only would Messiah reveal God in a manner not yet known to the Jews—“the true light”—but in doing so would become evident to others outside Judaism—”every man”.
-Those who could not recognize Messiah, those who thought otherwise, would become usurpers of one kind or another.
+1.8-9—all lead to the basic Essenic vision of Messiah who is the light of God, shining forth in purity and righteousness, which in their view should not be denied by or to any Jew. “… true light which gives light to every man,” denotes that not only would Messiah reveal God in a manner not yet known to the Jews, meaning “the true light”—but in doing so would become evident to others outside Judaism, with the meaning of “every man”.
+Those who could not recognize Messiah, those who thought otherwise, would therefore become usurpers of one kind or another.

 The Community, as it is written, established its group around strictness in obedience to the law.
 As mentioned, they would become the ‘lawyers’ who would write the commentaries, an effort to provide what they considered deeper clarity.
 By contrast, Nazarenes would interpret law much as Jesus did, by the nature of enlightened understanding, or by the effusion of the spirit of God.

-“…but shall impart true knowledge and righteous judgment to those who have chosen the Way [unto God],”* would be the intent of both divisions of Essene—by the Nazarenes at the arrival of Messiah and the new revelation that would set men free, essentially what we know today as the “Good News,” and by the Ossaeans through more purity laws and strictness to the law.
+“…but shall impart true knowledge and righteous judgment to those who have chosen the Way [unto God],”* would be the intent of both divisions of Essene—by the Nazarenes at the arrival of Messiah and the new revelation that would set men free, essentially what we know today as the “Good News,” and by the Ossaeans through more purity laws and strictness to the law, although Messiah would be welcomed.
 Is it righteous to do good on the sabbath (Matt.
 12.10-14), or is it more important to obey the law, this is perhaps the best biblical example of the two differing mentalities.

 *Dead Sea Scrolls, Community Rule IX